liqilei/GMFN/README.md

 # Gated Multiple Feedback Network for Image Super-Resolution

-This repository contains the PyTorch implementation for the proposed GMFN [arXiv] (coming soon).
+This repository contains the PyTorch implementation for the proposed GMFN [[arXiv](https://arxiv.org/abs/1907.04253)].

 ![](figs/GMFN.png)